dongmeic/RTP/README.md

 The script [*reivew_RTP.py*](https://github.com/dongmeic/RTP/blob/main/projlist/review_RTP.py) includes all the functions used to review RTP project list spreadsheets and GIS data.

 Four rounds of review were conducted to match RTP list and GIS data.
 The RTP IDs in the 2045 table were matched with the RTP IDs in the existing GIS data first and then compared with the RTP IDs in the 2040 table, and both are by category.
-The RTP IDs are repeated between different categories, which caused a review in the duplicated RTP IDs before updating the attribute table with the 2045 data.
+Some RTP IDs are repeated between different categories, which caused a review in the duplicated RTP IDs before updating the attribute table with the 2045 data.
 The RTP IDs are also duplicated in the exiting GIS data and so the spatial features with the same RTP IDs were reviewed.
 As such, four steps were followed to create the 2045 GIS data.

 Step 1: match ID between the 2040 GIS data and the 2045 table with common IDs in the same category and filter the exiting GIS data for the 2045 GIS data;